atkinsroy/HPESimpliVity/README.md

 * Test using PowerShell Core 6.0 (Windows and Linux).

 * I was originally using ps1xml files to determine the format of the commands.
 I've removed this for now, limiting the number properties to four.
-Once I've added all of the other commands, I'll re-introduce this.
+Once I've added all of the other cmdlets, I'll re-introduce this.
+Tracking property names bacame tiresome.

 * Test using the Hyper-V version of SimpliVity